-In a previous post I mentioned that my husband and I finally visited Australia and New Zealand this past fall.
+In a previous post I mentioned that my husband and I finally visited Australia and New Zealand in the fall of 2017.
 We took advantage of all of the in-season offerings from the land and sea that these countries offer, but there was one destination where a cooking class of sorts was offered by the executive chef, although no cooking was necessary.

 It was a tasting menu of the local edibles, from leaves to berries to bark, and then some.
 Only one other person joined in, so she and I had the chef all to ourselves.